Lobelia feayana

-Lobelia feayana, the bay lobelia, is a species of bellflower endemic to Florida.
+Lobelia feayana, also known as the bay lobelia or Feay's lobelia, is a species of bellflower endemic to Florida.
 A perennial dicot in the Campanulaceae family, it grows in moist areas such as ditches and is often spotted along roadsides.
 When clustered, the flowers have been described as appearing as a purple haze.
 It is pollinated by bees and the colors of the five petaled flowers vary from "bluish to lavender to purplish-pink".
 It is sometimes mistaken for blue toadflax (Linaria canadensis) which can also grow in groupings.